Free download here.

 Almost 250 years have passed since Sri Vidyabhusana departed from this world, and since then only a few serious attempts have been made to preserve his works.
 In the first half of the last century, with great hardship Haridas das Babaji from Navadvip and Krishnadas Babaji from Radhakunda collected manuscripts from all over India and managed to publish a good number of them.
 Their books, however, were distributed in limited numbers and locations and have long been out of print.
 Several manuscripts have never been published, while others are supposedly lost.
 It is the proper time to excavate and collect whatever remains so that this priceless asset of the Gaudiya sampradaya can be preserved and made easily accessible.

 1. Chandah-kaustubha: A book written by Radha-Damodara Gosvami and commented by Vidyabhusana in which 264 different poetic meters are described and exemplified.
-It will soon be published by Chaukhamba Sanskrit Samsthan, India’s largest publisher of traditional Sanskrit texts.
+Published by Chaukhamba Sanskrit Samsthan, India’s largest publisher of traditional Sanskrit texts.

 2. Siddhanta-darpana: A treatise written by Vidyabhusana that establishes the Srimad Bhagavatam as the sound incarnation of the Lord and refutes several objections against its authenticity.

-So far we have collected digital copies of about 130 books and manuscripts:
+So far we have collected digital copies of several hundred books and manuscripts.
+Some PDFs are gradually being uploaded and available for free here.